 Actually, four ingredients if you include the egg wash.
 It’s so simple to make.

-- bake until golden brown and cooked through.
+- Brush with egg wash and bake until golden brown and cooked through.

 These Puff Pastry Twists are really best right out of the oven but why not make ahead to the baking stage.
 Then keep refrigerated until ready to bake.
 When baking from cold, you will find these need to be baked a little longer.
 Judge for yourself by looking at how golden brown the pastries are and allow a little more time, checking frequently.